Shoes3/exe-shoes/README.md

 The **sample** just loads ytm.yaml and calls the Shoes module function PackShoes::merge_exe

 Modify pack.rb to load the .yaml file for your app.
-The .yaml for the example ytm is
+The .yaml for the example is
 ```
 app_name: Ytm
-app_version: 2
+app_version: 'Demo'
 app_loc: C:/Projects/exe-shoes/ytm/
 app_start: ytm.rb
 app_png: ytm.png